 The management structure at HUGO BOSS is primarily derived from the requirements of corporate law.
 As a German stock corporation, HUGO BOSS AG has a dual management and control structure.
 The Managing Board is responsible for the Group’s strategy and management.
 The Supervisory Board advises the Managing Board and monitors its management activities.

 When making decisions and in performing their duties for HUGO BOSS, members of the Managing Board and Supervisory Board are not permitted to pursue their personal interests or grant other persons unjustified advantages.
-No members of the Managing Board or the Supervisory Board reported any conflicts of interest in fiscal year 2017.
-The offices held by the Managing Board and Supervisory Board members in statutory supervisory boards or comparable oversight committees of commercial organizations in Germany and other countries are listed in the notes to the consolidated financial statements on page 207.
+No conflicts of interest of members of the Managing Board or Supervisory Board were reported in fiscal year 2018.
+The offices held by the Managing Board and Supervisory Board members in statutory supervisory boards or comparable oversight committees of commercial organizations in Germany and other countries are listed in the notes to the consolidated financial statements.
 No member of the Managing Board sits on more than three supervisory boards of listed companies that are not members of the Group.
 The same applies to members of the Supervisory Board who sit on the managing boards of other listed companies.